-Cycling sunglasses are as much about fashion as they are function but their main purpose still hinges around the primary role of protection, be it from bugs, debris, rain or the harmful UV rays of the sun.
+Cycling sunglasses are as much about fashion as they are function, but their main purpose still hinges around the primary role of protection, be it from bugs, debris, rain or the harmful UV rays of the sun.

 It’s easy to get lost in all the marketing jargon and the sheer number of choices available when shopping for a new pair of cycling sunglasses so it’s important that you know your hydrophobics from photochromics – we'll explain later.
-While all the major brands offer a range of design styles to accommodate the facial attributes of most individuals, it’s highly recommended that you test fit a pair to ensure a snug and comfortable fit.

 Most of the major players offer built-in flexibility and adjustability around the arms and nose bridge for a somewhat tailored fit.
 There are three distinct frame types: full frame, half frame and frameless, each of which has a substantial bearing on lens size, eye coverage and field of view.

 No matter the brand, nearly all of the best cycling sunglasses are available with various lens types designed for specific conditions and environments.
 Some are designed for bright daylight, some for enhancing the clarity of road imperfections, others specifically for off-road trails, and some sunglass lenses are literally designed for nighttime, contradicting the word 'sunglasses' almost entirely.